 - Fill the open space on the floor with a cloth to prevent gas from entering your home.
 Get rid of the rag before installing the new toilet.

-2. Examine the Flange of the Toilet
+2. Examine the flange of the Toilet

-Before you answer the question “How to install toilet?” make sure you know if the toilet flange needs to be replaced.
+Before you answer the question “How to install a toilet?” make sure you know if the toilet flange needs to be replaced.
 The flange connects the ground to the toilet and serves as a critical link for the toilet’s base components.
 Substitute it with a similar flange if it is fractured or damaged.

 3: Prepare the Floor and Soil Pipe for Installation